asesidaa/GC-local-server-rewrite/README.md

 - [ ] Unlocking system (I don't like these two so I just hardcode them, if you are interested you can implement that and add a switch to enable, PRs are welcome)
 - [ ] Ranking system (Is this really needed for a local server?)
 - [ ] Proper update check response (Now it will just throw 404)
-- [ ] PlayInfo.php (Now it will just throw 404, I don't know what data it expext)
+- [x] ~~PlayInfo.php (Now it will just throw 404, I don't know what data it expext)~~
 - [ ] Online matching (and online matching events)

 ## Difficulty unlocking

-This is processed on client side, so if you like to unlock all difficulties, just use Bemani patcher.
+This is processed on client side, so if you like to unlock all difficulties, just use Bemani patcher with 4.52 exe (they are compatible).

 ## Deteled songs